HeiLaut/ble-physics-sensors/README.md

 ## Goal

-**Easy to use** and cheap sensor boxes for digital data acquisition that can be used in physics lessons by students or by the teacher as a demonstration.
+**Easy to use** and affordable sensor boxes for digital data acquisition are suitable for use in physics lessons by students or for demonstrations by teachers.

-Each Box can be built for under 20 €.
+Each box can be assembled for less than 20 euros.

+## Microcontroller and Sensors

-All boxes are equipped with an esp32, so that they can communicate via BLE or serial connection.
+All boxes are equipped with an ESP32, enabling them to communicate via BLE (Bluetooth Low Energy) or a serial connection.

+I use the Wemos Lolin32Lite developement board because of its availibility, the battery connector and the low price.

+Most of the sensors are using the I2C interface to communicate with the ESP32.

-### Forve Sensor
+### Force Sensor

 Sensor:

 Load Cell and HX711 amplifier

 ### ToF Distance-Sensor

 Sensor:

 VL53L0X

 or

 VL53L1X

 ### Light Gate

 Sensor:

 Adafruit Break Beam Sensor

 or (cheaper)

 modified lightgate/speed-sensor with lm393

 ### Magnetometer

 Sensor:

 LI2MDL

 or

 MLX90393

 or

 (Gy-271) low range

 ### DC Multimeter

 Sensor:

 INA219

 and (optional)

 ADS1115

 Example Videos: